klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

    - Return to the home page and create another new game.
    - Verify that each game maintains its own state and guesses.

+**Expected Behavior:**

+- The game board updates with each guess.
+- Guesses persist after refreshing the page.
+- Multiple games can be played independently.

-**If everything works correctly, congratulations!** You've successfully implemented the core game logic for your Wordle clone.
+If everything works correctly, congratulations!
+You've successfully implemented the core game logic for your Wordle clone.

 ---